“Cradle of our Nation”

 Queen Anne Inn

 What better way to soak up the ambience of a town than by sleeping within the same walls countless generations have called home over the years?
 One of the finest inns in Annapolis Royal is the Queen Anne Inn, a stunning Second Empire-style mansion from 1865 that’s simply oozing with Victorian elegance.
-Each of the 12 guest rooms are completely different, and you can view them all online.
+Each of the 12 guest rooms is entirely different; you can view them all online.
 Breakfast is a gourmet, 3-course affair that might just tide you over until dinner.

 Seafaring Maiden B and B

 Bank, bakery, hostel, bookstore – this 1884 building has worn many hats and now houses the Whiskey Teller, Annapolis Royal’s only pub.
-Enjoy their creative and scrumptious take on typical pub food while taking in the gorgeous historical details that happily remain in the space.
+Enjoy their creative and scrumptious take on typical pub food while enjoying the gorgeous historical details that remain happily in the space.

-With a great central location and the perfect family atmosphere, Bistro East also steps up with its menu.
+Bistro East also steps up with its menu with a great central location and perfect family atmosphere.
 You’ll find a variety of yummy salads, pizza, sandwiches, steak and seafood here, and the view of the water across the street is the icing on the cake.

 Fort Anne National Historic Site

 It doesn’t get much better than historic Fort Anne when it comes to history and killer views.
-Wander the earthen fort walls and learn about the centuries of struggle that ensued here among the Mi’kmaq, the French, the English and the Scottish.
-Or just sit and take in the unparalleled views of the Annapolis River and imagine all the people who have stood here before you.
+Wander the earthen fort walls and learn about the centuries of struggle that ensued here.
+Battles among the Mi’kmaq, the French, the English and the Scottish.
+Or just sit and take in the unparalleled views of the Annapolis River and imagine all the people who have stood before you.